Absio/js-api/README.md

   * A [Key File](#key-file) contains both signing and derivation private keys.
   * The encryption key is derived using the Password Based Key Derivation Function 2 (PBKDF2).
 * Every Absio Secured Container has a unique set of secret keys.
-  * Secret Keys are encrypted and used to securely access the container.
+  * Secret Keys are stored encrypted and used to securely access the container.
-  * HMAC-SHA256 keys are used for digest and validation.
+  * HMAC-SHA256 keys are used for content validation to mitigate content tampering.
   * AES256 keys are used to individually encrypt the header and content of the Secured Container.
 * The secret keys for an Absio Secured Container are uniquely encrypted for each user that can access the container.
   * This encryption of the secret keys uses Static-ephemeral Diffie-Hellman Key Exchange (DHKE) based upon a user's public derivation key.
   * This process encrypts the secret keys such that they can only be decrypted with the user's corresponding private derivation key.
+  * Encrypted container keys are signed with the creator's private keys to mitigate Man-in-the-Middle attacks.

 ## Getting Started